gristmill/static_map/README.md

 * size String     - in pixels of the image.
 500x500
 * sensor Boolean  - autodetect user location
 * markers Array of Hashes - location of pins on map.
 Requires a location address or lat/long coordinates
-* maptype String  - satelite, road... etc
+* maptype String  - type of map (satellite, road, hybrid, terrain)
 * path String     - path to write file to when #save is called
 * alt String      - alt text if using image tag
 * title String    - title text if using image tag